 All illustrations on this site, except for the covers of "The Lost Year" and "Betrayed" which were produced by Christelle Ponche, are made by me (it's worth what it's worth ...) and are under license CC BY-NC-SA 4.0 for the most part.
 It includes the cover image and the separation images in the texts.
 The musics are created by Serge Longoulet (The music is under CC BY-SA license) as well as the clips filmed with real people.
 The trailers, the videos taken from visuals novels, those created to present the universe, as well as the animations are entirely made by me and the music is still by Serge Longoulet.
 The texts are free to read and under the CC BY-NC-SA 4.0 license.
 The paper and ebook versions are embellished with illustrations, unlike the free reading versions.
 Illustrations are available on this website for those reading directly through here.

 I made the choice to give access to my writings in free reading as well as to everything that is related to this universe, because I think it is important to share everything that has appeal to the imagination.
 This universe is where I live most of the time (yes, I know, said like that, it can be scary), but I think it's important to share it with everyone without restriction.
 The visuals novels are distributed via the Itch.io platform which allows me to provide easy access to new versions with a Changelog accessible to users.
-They are also distributed free of charge with the possibility of making a donation when downloading.

 The paper and ebook versions are self-published.
 I refuse the current system created by the big publishing houses, I support the small publishing houses on the other hand.
 I want to keep my freedom on my publications whatever the format used.
 I also want the printouts of the paper versions to be made on demand and Imprim'Vert certified.